What is Delrin?

-Additionally, Delrin provides incredible moisture resistance.
+Delrin provides incredible moisture resistance.
 As a result, it is ideal for applications in wetter environments.
 Its resistance to hydrocarbons, solvents and neutral chemicals as well as superior dimensional stability and resilience.

 Machined Delrin Part Advantages

 So what about other forms of acetal?
-How does the delrin insulator compare?
+How does the Delrin insulator compare?
 Let’s take a look at copolymer acetal, which is used commonly in electronics and automotive industries.
-Copolymer shares several delrin material properties, as it has high strength and toughness, as well as high dimensional stability.
-However, delrin plastic is known to have even more strength and resistance compared to copolymer.
+Copolymer shares several Delrin material properties, as it has high strength and toughness, as well as high dimensional stability.
+However, Delrin plastic is known to have even more strength and resistance compared to copolymer.

 Delrin properties that separate further from copolymer also include its low moisture absorption and its greater stiffness.
 Delrin plastic also has a lower coefficient of friction, which is just the ratio between the force needed to move one surface horizontally over another, and the pressure between the two surfaces.

 Just because Delrin mechanical properties differ from other plastics, it doesn’t always mean that it is the right choice for your specific application.
 Delrin insulator, Delrin bushings, and other parts are widely used in industrial applications.
 However, if the application does not need this level of strength, this may be the wrong plastic material for you.
 The best way to determine the best material is to talk to the Delrin material suppliers at Jaco Products.
 Our team has decades of experience working with products like Delrin, and other specialized plastics, to help our customers get the results they are seeking.

 What Does it Take to Machine Delrin Parts? | Delrin Mechanical Properties